triton-inference-server/model_navigator/docs/analysis.md

 # Models Analysis

-The Triton Model Navigator uses the [Model Analyzer](https://github.com/triton-inference-server/model_analyzer) for performing analysis of profiled models according to provided constraints and objectives.
+The Triton Model Navigator uses the [Triton Model Analyzer](https://github.com/triton-inference-server/model_analyzer) for performing analysis of profiled models according to provided constraints and objectives.
 The analysis step selects the top N model configurations across all prepared versions of models and applied optimizations.